S. Koreas Domestic Manufacturing Supply Grows In Q3 - UrduPoint

 The figure advanced 3.3 percent in the first quarter and 9.1 percent in the second quarter each.

-The product supply by local manufacturers shrank 2.4 percent in the third quarter, but the import of manufacturing products surged 13.
+The product supply by local manufacturers shrank 2.4 percent in the third quarter, but the import of manufacturing products surged 13.9 percent.